apache/infrastructure-website/content/pages/mailing-list-moderation.md

 badposter=menace.com
 ```

-If this address contains random alphanumerics then it is probably a short-lived address, in which case there is no point trying to use the deny list.
+If this address contains random alphanumerics, it is probably a short-lived address, in which case there is no point trying to use the deny list.

 <h3 id="allowing_posts">Allowing posts from non-subscribers<a class="headerlink" href="#allowing_posts" title="Permanent link">&para;</a></h3>